oracle-livelabs/developer/build-ords-apis-in-adb/3-batch-load-data-and-biz-objs/batch-load-data-and-biz-objs.md

     /</copy>
     ```

-2. Copy and paste this code into the SQL Worksheet and left click the **Run Script** button on the toolbar:
+2. Copy and paste this code into the SQL Worksheet and left-click the **Run Script** button on the toolbar:

     ![compile the function in the sql worksheet](./images/run-script-action-compile-function.png " ")

-3. Now, you can "sample" this procedure; and simulate what a user (i.e., client application) might input or POST in an HTTP POST request.
+3. Now, you can "sample" this procedure and simulate what a user (i.e., client application) might input or POST in an HTTP POST request.

    Copy and paste the following code block and execute it in the SQL Worksheet using the **Run Script** button: